Big thanks to our sponsor Neil !

 Thanks again for the site, it is bringing back some really good (but faded) memories!

-Roger Hutchinson, was as usual , there and sent this report .
+The late lamented Roger Hutchinson was as usual , in attendance and he sent us this report .

 For the 82 Fayre, I was going to act as tent technician for the Centre Ocean Stream company who were appearing there on the old grass tennis courts above the Elephants adventure playground.
 I had conceived and built them a large theatre tent during the previous year and for a couple of hours work to erect the tent, Gill and I got in for free.